WDI-SEA/python-bank-account-inheritance/readme.md

     money out of their account.
   * Overdraft accounts are created with an `overdraft_penalty` property that defaults to $40.
   * Customer's aren't allowed to withdraw more money than they have in their account.
 If a customer tries to withdraw more than they have then the withdraw method returns `False` and their balance is deducted only by the amount of the `overdraft_penalty`.
-  * Overdraft accounts don't accumulate interest if their balance is below zero.
+  * Overdraft accounts don't accumulate interest if their balance is below zero, but return `False` instead.

 Sample Output:
 ```